danielwertheim/mynatsclient/README.md

 * [Continuing with C# and Nats, now looking at NatsObservable](http://danielwertheim.se/continuing-with-c-and-nats-now-looking-at-natsobservable/)
 * [Time to construct a bundled NatsClient for C#](http://danielwertheim.se/time-to-construct-a-bundled-natsclient-for-csharp/)

-The code is currently to be seen as a **labs project** (POC, proof of concept).
-But there's an offical client located here: https://github.com/nats-io/csnats

-## Why a new one?
+## Why a new one when there's an offical project?
-Because that's how I learn and I wanted to base mine around `IObservable<>` so that you could use ReactiveExtensions to consume incoming `Ops` from the server.
+Because I wanted to base mine around `IObservable<>` so that you could use ReactiveExtensions to consume incoming `Ops` from the server.
+And I also created this client as a way to learn about NATS itself.

+For the official client, look here: https://github.com/nats-io/csnats

+## .NET Core
+MyNatsClient can, in its current shape, be compiled and distributed for .NET Core.
+MyNatsClient in itself does not have any dependencies on ReactiveExtensions.
+But your client will (if you want to use it).
+And to get that to work with a core project, you have to explicit import it as a dependency on a portable profile that RX currently supports.

+The first releases will how-ever be distributed over NuGet for .NET 4.5 and soon .NET Core.

 ## Simple Consumer sample
 Just some simple code showing usage.